-Teens in Charleston are mostly aware of the city’s wildlife-rich environment and the vast natural resources.
-However, it is also essential for your teens to experience ecotourism in the city of Charleston, so they will not only gain an understanding of nature conservation and management but also the financial benefit of ecotourism for the local community and how it impacts the whole of Charleston’s tourism industry.
+Teens in Charleston are mostly aware of the city’s wildlife-rich environment and vast natural resources.
+However, it is also essential for your teens to experience ecotourism in the city of Charleston.
+So, they will gain not only an understanding of nature conservation and management but also the financial benefit of ecotourism for the local community and how it impacts the whole of Charleston’s tourism industry.

 As for the start, we suggest you browse and carefully look at the naturalist-guided Barrier Island Eco Tours outdoor tours which are exciting not only for teens but for all ages.
 Charleston Sunset Dolphin Tour, Capers Island Wildlife Exploration, or Blue Crabbing Excursion?
 You choose!